qExobyte/qExobyte.github.io/_pages/strategy.md

 permalink: /strategy/
 ---

-My tutoring strategy is backed by cognitive science research and continuous data and feedback from my students.
+My tutoring strategy is backed by cognitive science and continuous data and feedback from my students.
 Here is what works:

 <h3>Practice Tests</h3>
 The best way to prepare for the SAT is to take the SAT.